 How have data records changed over time?

 Keeping data records is a crucial part of managing a healthcare unit.
-Data records are required and maintained throughout different dimensions of a hospital, from drugs storage to temperature management for operations and creating a controlled, suitable environment for patients.
+Data records are required and maintained throughout different dimensions of a hospital, from drug storage to temperature management for operations and creating a controlled, suitable environment for patients.

 Contrary to the complicated manual methods of recording data, hospitals are adapting to new ways of keeping data records.
 Data loggers are the most prevalent equipment for the healthcare sector to invest in.

-These devices with inbuilt sensors and data recording technology are available in various forms depending upon the specific needs of the various departments of the hospitals.
+These devices with inbuilt sensors or Sensoronics and data recording technology are available in various forms depending upon the specific needs of the various departments of the hospitals.
 For instance, there are data loggers with sensors to detect the oxygen and air purity level in hospital rooms.
 Some data loggers detect humidity and temperature for pharmaceutical storage units, organ storage, or blood banks.

 Many data loggers contribute to medical research.
 Hospitals and healthcare experts use specialized data loggers to measure pressure.

 Hospitals use data loggers to record the pressure used for different medical procedures like bracing a broken limb.
-The recorded data can issue a detailed study for the operation and healing process that can guide more doctors in the future.
+The recorded data can issue a detailed study of the operation and healing process that can guide more doctors in the future.